Events managers plan and co-ordinate a wide range of corporate and social events, making sure they run smoothly and to budget.

 Most entrants have worked in related jobs in sales, marketing, customer service, hotel and catering or public relations.

 Entrants are usually graduates.
-It helps if you have a degree in marketing, event management, business, journalism, advertising or public relations.
+It helps if you have a degree in marketing (SCQF Level 9), event management, business, journalism, advertising or public relations.
 Entry requirements are usually 4-5 Highers.

 Edinburgh Napier, Glasgow Caledonian, Queen Margaret, Robert Gordon, Stirling, Highlands and Islands and the West of Scotland Universities offer degrees in event management, with Napier also offering festival and event management.

-There are HNCs and HNDs in events management.
+There are HNCs (SCQF Level 7) and HNDs (SCQF Level 8) in events management.
 You usually need 2 Highers and 2-3 subjects at National 4 or 5, including English or equivalent.

 You will need a full driving licence for some posts.